 Catholic Schools Walk

-On October 21, 2017 WCS families, teachers and staff, parish members and friends walked in the 5th annual "Soles for Catholic Education" walk at Mount Mary University to raise awareness of the benefits of Catholic education.
+In early fall WCS families, teachers and staff, parish members and friends participate in the annual "Soles for Catholic Education" walk at Mount Mary University to raise awareness of the benefits of Catholic education.
 What makes this walk unique is that we gather as an archdiocesan community, but schools keep the money they raise to be used for tuition assistance.
-Save the date for the 5th annual walk 10/21/2017!
+See you at the starting line!